singhnikhil01/singhnikhil01/README.md

 - 👨‍💻 All of my projects are available at [nikhilsingh.com.np](nikhilsingh.com.np)

-- 💬 Ask me about **Machine Learning , Natural Language Processing**
+- 💬 Ask me about **Machine Learning , Natural Language Processing, Artificial Intelligence**

 - 📫 How to reach me **aiengineer@nikhilsingh.com.np**